Endogenous Coalition Formation in Policy Debates: Coalitions in the Policy Process

 The popular notion of ``discourse coalitions'' in the literature on argumentative discourse analysis \citep{hajer1995politics} captures essentially the same dynamic as posited by the ACF.
 The basic premise is that actors try to manipulate other actors' view of reality through the articulation of arguments in a policy debate.
 The success of a discourse coalition in manipulating a debate is a function of the coherence of the coalition's set of arguments \citep{leifeld2012political}.
-Therefore, like in the Advocacy Coalition Framework, actors with already similar positions have an incentive to further mutually reinforce and adopt each other's statements in a policy debate in order to appear more convincing and exercise greater power.
+Hence, like in the ACF, actors with already similar positions have an incentive to further mutually reinforce and adopt each other's statements in a policy debate in order to appear more convincing and exercise greater power.

-In other words, actors learn from other actors in a policy debate, and the outcome of these learning processes are coalitions.
+In other words, actors learn from other actors in a policy debate, and the outcome of these learning processes is coalitions.
 This learning of policy beliefs can occur through multiple plausible mechanisms.
-In the following paragraphs, we seek to unpack these mechanisms, which contribute to the formation and maintenance of coalitions in a policy debate: positive reciprocity, innovation learning, and negative reciprocity.
+In the following paragraphs, we seek to unpack these mechanisms, which contribute to the formation and maintenance of coalitions in a policy debate: bonding, bridging, and repulsion.